tokKurumi/custom-csgo-client/README.md

 ![Console](/screenshots/4.png?raw=true "Console")

-# How to fix big font size in csgo:
+# How to fix big font size in PrintCenterText:

 - Add **-w 1280 -h 720** to your _launch options_